Money Calculator

 Is FD interest taxable in India?

-DICGC (Deposit Insurance and Credit Guarantee Corporation) insures bank deposits up to ₹5 lakh per depositor per bank.
-This ₹5 lakh limit covers principal + interest combined across all your accounts (savings, FD, RD) in that bank.
-If you want to deposit more than ₹5 lakh safely, spread it across multiple banks - each ₹5L portion in a separate bank is independently insured.
-This insurance covers scheduled commercial banks, small finance banks, and cooperative banks.
+DICGC (Deposit Insurance and Credit Guarantee Corporation) insures bank deposits up to Rs 5 lakh per depositor per bank, covering principal and interest combined across all your accounts (savings, FD, RD) at that bank.
+If your total deposits at one bank exceed Rs 5 lakh, spread the excess across multiple banks - each Rs 5L chunk at a separate bank is independently insured.
+This insurance covers all scheduled commercial banks, small finance banks, and cooperative banks registered with the RBI.

 Can I break my FD before maturity?

 Yes, almost all FDs can be broken prematurely.
-Most banks apply a penalty of 0.5–1% on the interest rate for premature closure.
-For example, a 3-year FD at 7% broken at the end of Year 2 might earn only 6.5% (applicable 2-year rate minus 0.5% penalty).
-Some FDs (like tax-saving 5-year FDs under Section 80C) cannot be broken before maturity.
-Always check premature withdrawal terms before opening an FD.
+Most banks apply a penalty of 0.5 to 1% on the applicable interest rate for premature closure.
+For example, a 3-year FD at 7% broken at the end of Year 2 might earn only 6.5% (the applicable 2-year rate of 7% minus a 0.5% penalty).
+Tax-saving 5-year FDs under Section 80C cannot be broken prematurely under any circumstances.
+Always check the premature withdrawal clause in the FD terms before opening, especially for large amounts.

-What is a tax-saving FD and how does it differ from a regular FD?
+What is a tax-saving FD and how does the 80C benefit work?

-A tax-saving FD is a special 5-year FD that qualifies for Section 80C deduction - up to ₹1.5 lakh per year.
-Key differences: it cannot be broken before 5 years (no premature withdrawal), no loan can be taken against it, and the interest earned is fully taxable (unlike PPF which is EEE).
-The 80C deduction reduces your taxable income by the invested amount.
-Net benefit depends on your tax bracket — in the 30% bracket, ₹1.5L investment gives ₹45,000 immediate tax saving, but interest is taxed at 30% each year.
+A tax-saving FD is a special 5-year FD that qualifies for Section 80C deduction - up to Rs 1.5 lakh per year can be invested, reducing your taxable income by that amount.
+Key restrictions: it cannot be broken before 5 years (no premature withdrawal), no loan can be taken against it, and it can be held only in individual or joint names (not HUF).
+The interest earned is fully taxable at your slab rate each year.
+Net benefit in the 30% bracket: Rs 1.5L investment gives Rs 45,000 immediate tax saving, but interest of approximately Rs 10,500 per year is taxed at 30% - so factor in the annual tax cost when comparing to PPF.

 What is the difference between FD and RD?

-A Fixed Deposit (FD) requires a single lump sum deposit at the start.
-A Recurring Deposit (RD) requires fixed monthly instalments throughout the tenure.
-FDs are for those with a lump sum to invest; RDs are for those who want to save monthly.
-Interest rates on FDs are generally slightly higher than equivalent tenure RDs.
-Mathematically, FD interest is higher than RD interest for the same total amount because FD funds are invested earlier and compound for longer.
+A Fixed Deposit (FD) requires a single lump sum deposit at the start of the tenure.
+A Recurring Deposit (RD) requires fixed monthly installments throughout the tenure - similar to a SIP but for bank deposits.
+FDs are for those who have a lump sum to invest; RDs are for those who want to save a fixed amount each month.
+FD interest rates are typically slightly higher than equivalent tenure RD rates.
+Mathematically, the total interest on an FD is also higher than on an RD for the same total invested amount, because FD funds are deployed earlier and compound for longer.